 Create a snapshot of all or a single repository while running.
-The snapshots will be stored in the directory given in snapshots.dir option in the Storage Configuration (default \$xp_home/snapshots).
+The snapshots will be stored in the directory given in snapshots.dir option in the Storage Configuration (default \$xp\home/snapshots).
+Note that the first snapshot only stores markers in the repository for the current state.
+Subsequent snapshots stores the changes since the last snapshot.
 See Backup and Restore for more information on snapshots.